 To explain how this feels, try putting it in terms others can relate to.
 You could say, “Remember how upset you were when you couldn’t find your car keys yesterday?
 As my MS goes on, that could happen to me more often.”

-Vartanian says people with MS should work with a doctor called a neuropsychologist who can suggest ways to sharpen the mind.
+People with MS should work with a doctor called a neuropsychologist who can suggest ways to sharpen the mind.
 This includes both mental and physical exercises.
-He adds that things that can affect brain function like “depression, anxiety and stress all need to be addressed head-on.”
+Things that can affect how well your brain works, like “depression, anxiety, and stress, all need to be addressed head-on,” Vartanian says.

-There are also lots of things to let your loved ones know about so that they can help you deal with the memory problems that come with MS.
+Let your loved ones know things that can help you manage the memory problems that come with MS.

-You might think better when it’s cool.
-Damaged nerves don’t function well in the heat.
+Keep it cool.
+Damaged nerves don’t work well in the heat.
 That’s why many (but not all) people with MS think and learn better when it’s cool.
-To improve focus, spend time with your friends in a cool, quiet place without distractions (step away from the Netflix!).
+To improve focus, spend time with your friends in a cool, quiet place without distractions.
+(Step away from Netflix!)
 Let them know that’s the goal in case you forget now and then.

 Sound the alarm.
 Use bells and whistles on your phone or computer to remind you to do things.
 Loved ones can set the same alarms so they can remind you in case you forget what the alarm is for.

-Repeat again.
-When someone tells you something, repeat it back.
+Put it on repeat.
+When someone tells you something, repeat it to them.
 That way, it’s more likely to stick in your mind -- and theirs.

-Depression is one of the most common symptoms of MS. It can be very hard to discuss.
+Depression is one of the most common MS symptoms.
+It can be hard to discuss.
 Some people see it as a sign of weakness.
 Others feel embarrassed or ashamed.
 And when you’re depressed, it’s normal to want to withdraw from others.

 But it’s important to share how you’re feeling with people close to you.
 Explain that depression is a natural part of the process of MS and it needs treatment, just like any other symptom.
-It’s not something you can snap out of.
+It isn’t something you can snap out of.
 And despite their best efforts, your friends and family probably won’t be able to cheer you up.

 Jessica Thomas is a social worker in Greensboro, NC.
 She has MS, as do many of the people she sees.
 She says that while a counselor can help manage the emotions of living with MS, people who are depressed may need medication, too.
 She also notes that people need an MS-free zone -- “a part of life or a passion that MS may not interfere with.”